top of page

 Faro Marina is an essential port in the Mediterranean.
 It has long traded along the Mediterranean for thousands of years, dating back to Roman times and continuing through its Moorish occupation.
 Another exciting place to be seen is the Maritime Museum Faro.

-Faro saw substantial modernization in the 20th century, and the construction of it signaled the start of a new phase in the city's maritime development.
-The marina was built to support contemporary boating activities and was intended to boost Faro's tourism industry while maintaining the city's longstanding maritime ties.
+Faro underwent substantial modernization in the 20th century, and the construction of it signaled the start of a new phase in the city's maritime development.
+The marina was constructed to support contemporary boating activities and was designed to enhance Faro's tourism industry while preserving the city's longstanding maritime heritage.

 For boats, yachts, and tourists, it provides a contemporary, well-equipped harbor.
 Visitors can take boat trips into the Ria Formosa or explore the neighboring historic Faro Old Town from this location on the outskirts of the city.